jscheiny/safe-units/docs/measures.md

 * `Measure.round`
 * `Measure.trunc`

-There is also a wrapper for `hypot` that takes in one or more measures all with the same unit and returns a single measure of that unit.
+There is also a wrapper for `Math.hypot` that takes in one or more measures all with the same unit and returns a single measure of that unit.

-Lastly, there are wrappers for `sqrt` and `cbrt`.
-However, not all units have valid roots and these functions will produce errors when given units that don't produce roots with integer exponents.

 *Examples:*